 Borrowing Library Materials

 A valid library card from your town of residence is required to borrow materials.
-Books, magazines (newest copies do not circulate) and audio books are checked out for two weeks.
-A $.10 per day/per item late charge is applied daily, seven days a week.
-CD’s can be borrowed for two weeks, DVD’s are checked out for three days with a $2.00 per day late charge applied daily, seven days a week.
+Books, magazines (newest copies do not circulate) and audio books are checked out for three weeks, except for New Material which is two weeks.
+A $.10 per day/per item late charge is applied daily, six days a week (not Sunday).
+CD’s can be borrowed for two weeks, DVD’s are checked out for three days with a $2.00 per day late charge applied daily, six days a week (not Sunday).
 There is a limit of 4 DVD’s per family.
 Patrons must return DVD’s to the Douglas Library only, we have a special AV slot on the front of the building if the library is closed.
-Patrons may check out passes to are museums and parks.
+Patrons may check out passes to area museums and parks.
 Late fee for passes are 10.00 per day.
 Patrons may not check out any materials if they have a fine balance of $5.00 or more.
 The above loan periods and fines apply to all patrons of the Douglas Library.